Fuckland: Background

 The picture was recorded illegally in the Falkland Islands in 1999 and was made without the permission of the local government.
 It features only seven professional actors.
 They improvised their scenes with local residents, who were unaware that they were taking part in the production of a feature film.
 Heaney was not told of Stratas' motivations for their romance before their scenes were shot.

 The picture broke some of the Dogme 95 guidelines, including the use of non-diegetic music, digital video, and a directorial credit.
+It was filmed using a Sony DCR-TRV900.

 Filming locations

 The film was filmed on location in Port Stanley in the Falkland Islands.

 Distribution

 The producers used the tagline "a clandestine movie" (una película clandestina) to market the film.
 The film opened in Argentina on 21 September 2000.
 It was presented at various film festivals, including the London Film Festival, the Melbourne International Film Festival, and the Sundance Film Festival.

 Critical reception

 Critics disliked the film.
 Some called it subversive and libelous, while others like Christopher Null thought it boring.
 Null wrote: "While a few of our hero's 'smooth moves' are mildly entertaining, most of the film is filled with the monotony of his daily rituals.
 He does a few magic tricks, gets a haircut, brushes his teeth, takes a piss.
 Some of this is in focus.
 Fuckland indeed."

 Amy Taubin of the Village Voice wrote: "Fuckland is less interesting for its adherence to the Dogme rules than as a failed attempt at director José Luis Márques's project of 'Real Fiction Filmmaking'...Unfortunately, the fictional premise of Fuckland is so absurd, it doomed the enterprise from the start."